Working with Delivery Promise components

 Explore the core components of the Delivery Promise feature in FastStore, their functions, and how they integrate into your store.

-This guide provides an overview of the Delivery Promise components for FastStore.
+This guide explains the components of the Delivery Promise feature for FastStore.
 You will understand the purpose of each component, how they function, and where they are located in the FastStore architecture.
 This knowledge will help you effectively implement and customize the Delivery Promise feature in your store.

 To learn how to implement Delivery Promise in your store, see the guide Implementing Delivery Promise.